Nutrition Services Division Management Bulletin

 |Reference: United States Department of Agriculture, Food and Nutrition Service, Policy Memo SP 38-2009; Title 7, Code of Federal Regulations, Section 245.2(b)|

-This Management Bulletin (MB) provides information regarding a policy change for determining categorical (automatic) eligibility of children who are members of a household currently receiving assistance (benefits) under the following programs: the Food Stamp Program, Food Distribution Program on Indian Reservations (FDPIR), Temporary Assistance to Needy Families (TANF) (known as the California Work Opportunities and Responsibility to Kids [CalWORKs] Program in this state) and the Kinship Guardianship Assistance Payment (Kin-GAP) Program.
+This Management Bulletin (MB) provides information regarding a policy change for determining categorical (automatic) eligibility of children who are members of a household currently receiving assistance (benefits) under the following programs: the Supplemental Nutrition Assistance Program (known in California as CalFresh), Food Distribution Program on Indian Reservations (FDPIR), Temporary Assistance to Needy Families (TANF) (known as the California Work Opportunities and Responsibility to Kids [CalWORKs] Program in this state) and the Kinship Guardianship Assistance Payment (Kin-GAP) Program.

 If a local educational agency (LEA) does not have a meal application as a reference, it may use school district enrollment records to also determine children who are part of the household of a certified child, but who were perhaps not originally identified through direct certification to receive free meals or milk.
 For example, if two out of three children in a household are included on a direct certification list, but the third child is not, LEAs can use school district enrollment records to certify that additional child for free meals/milk.